natalka1122/Eve-NG-in-Google-Cloud/README.md

 ```Authentication:
 PermitRootLogin yes
 ```
-* Change below to yes to allowpassword authentication.
+* Change below to yes to allow password authentication

 `PasswordAuthentication yes`

 > Using keys is a better option than password auth.

 * Restart ssh
 `service sshd restart`

 * Now should be able to log in via ssh your terminal emulator.
-* eve-ng requires the first NIC to be named `eth0`
+* Next eve-ng requires the first NIC to be named `eth0`
-* Note ours is currently called `ens4`
+* Note it is currently called `ens4`

 ```
 root@instance-1:~# ifconfig